anttieskola/aje/README.md

 - Chat list page to list all existing chats (title would be nice for this as only ID and lenght can be shown...)
 - Chat's are all stored only in Redis atm, I want a microservice that writes them into database

+### Far fetched ideas
+- Persons in news articles (are kinda tagged), offer possibility to ask AI to explain about them
+	- Offer wikipedia link about them
+- Create network of AI models
+	- I would run multiple different models on n-number of hosts
+	- Run prompts on each simultaneously and then combine results

 # Code architecture
 All is done using clean architecture / "domain based" programming.
 Most of all I want to